wavesplatform/Waves/docs/modular1.md

       least).
 Please note, history could be in a different form than the blockchain, for example, a blocktree could be explicitly stored, or just uncles of blocks as Ethereum does.
 I'm not going to provide History interface code here, but you can [find it online](https://github.com/ConsensusResearch/Scorex-Lagonaki/blob/master/scorex-basics/src/main/scala/scorex/transaction/History.scala).

 So a transactional module contains references to concrete implementations of state and history, and few functions able to:

-* check whether a block is valid from module's point of view(so whether all transactions within a block & transactions metadata e.g. Merkle tree root hash are valid)
+* check whether a block is valid from module's point of view(so whether all transactions within a block and transactions metadata e.g. Merkle tree root hash are valid)
 * extract transactions from a block
 * get transactions from unconfirmed pool and add corresponding metadata(on forming a new block)
 * clear duplicates from unconfirmed pool(on getting a block from the network)